 Welcome to the graduate history program at California State University, Fullerton!
 Our curriculum is intellectually stimulating, rigorous, and mindful of connecting the past to the present.
 We are recognized as one of the strongest M.A. programs in the region, and we are well-poised geographically to allow our students access to the numerous archives and university libraries in southern California.
 Our particular strengths are in enhancing and further preparing secondary educators in their fields as well as training students at our outstanding Center for Oral and Public History.
 We have also enjoyed great success sending students to history PhD programs.
 During the course of their studies, students can expect to master historical pedagogy, critical analysis of sources, research methods, and historical writing.
 This training readies our graduates for careers in teaching, government, business, law, journalism, social service, and research.
 We offer concentrations in Public/Oral/Digital History and Chicana/Chicano Studies.

-We encourage our students to meet with our graduate advisor, Dr. Allison Varzally, to get and stay "on track" toward graduation.
-To make an appointment with Dr. Varzally, please contact the Graduate Coordinator, Rachael Amaro of at (657) 278-3475, via e-mail, or in person (Humanities Building 815 F).
+We encourage our students to meet with our graduate advisor, Dr. Stephen Neufeld or Dr. Allison Varzally, to get and stay "on track" toward graduation.
+To make an appointment with Dr. Neufeld or Dr. Varzally, please contact the Graduate Coordinator, Rachael Amaro of at (657) 278-3475, via e-mail, or in person (Humanities Building 815 F).

 University applications must be submitted online through Cal State Apply.
-Fall admission: application period begins October 1st and ends March 31 st. Spring admission: application period begins August 1st and ends October 31st.
+Fall admission: application period begins October 1st and ends March 1 st (If you miss this deadline, please contact the Coordinator, Rachael Amaro).
+Spring admission: application period begins August 1st and ends October 31st.

 In addition to the online application, the Department of History requires the following materials: